Aakash5275/GreenLoop/README.md

 # 🌱 GreenLoop - Sustainable Products E-Commerce Website

 **GreenLoop** is a full-stack e-commerce platform for selling sustainable and eco-friendly products.
-It includes product browsing by categories, a shopping cart with quantity management, a checkout page, and a blog with articles on sustainable living.
+It includes product browsing by categories, a shopping cart with quantity management, a checkout page, and a blog with articles on sustainable living. **Visite GreenLoop** :https://aakash5275.github.io/GreenLoop/

 ---